-Evaluation and development of our Services was a focus in 2021 with the appointment of a dedicated role to grow this area of our work.
-A review of our Counselling Service was conducted and demonstrates the positive impacts of the service for our clients, and a pilot program for Mindfulness Based Breast Cancer Recovery was developed for implementation early in 2022.
+Evaluation and development of our Services was a focus in 2022 with the commencement of a dedicated role to grow this area of our work.

 Collaboration is a strong value for Breast Cancer Care WA and our efforts to improve the patient experience by working with our colleagues in the health system and other service providers continued throughout the year.
 This is evidenced in our participation as a founding member charity of the Cancer Wellness Centre and commitment to providing the best and most comprehensive support service to people affected by breast cancer.
-In 2021 we introduced an annual networking event for health professionals as an opportunity to discuss and share services and referral pathways.
-61% of new clients in 2021 were referred by a health professional.
+52% of our clients were referred by a health professional in 2022.